 People on low income

-If you are on a low income (usually meaning 60% or less of the average British household income) you will be given priority.
-If you have dependents, children, or are expecting a child, you will be given preference.
-For a guide as to how many points your household might be given, click here.
+If you are on a low income (usually meaning 60% or less of the average British household income) you will be a priority.
+If you have dependents, children, or are expecting a child, you have a better chance than most of being given preference.

-Once you have been allocated a property it is typical to be put on a twelve month starter tenancy which operates much like a trial period.
+Once you’ve been allocated a property, it’s typical to be put on a twelve-month starter tenancy, which operates much like a trial period.

-After that you usually become a fixed term tenant.
-As with a usual tenancy agreement the landlord is responsible for repairs, as well as ensuring sufficient modern facilities and warmth.
+After that, you usually become a fixed term tenant.
+As with a usual tenancy agreement, the landlord (in this case the housing association) is responsible for repairs, as well as for ensuring sufficient modern facilities and warmth.
 If the housing association needs to move you then they should offer alternative accommodation.

-If there are any problems with the standard of the housing association property you are renting then you should raise it with the landlord before making a formal complaint.
-If the issue still isn’t resolved you can contact the housing ombudsman.
+If there are any problems with the standard of the housing association property you’re renting then you should raise it with the landlord before making a formal complaint.
+If the issue still isn’t resolved you can contact the Housing Ombudsman.

 You must buy at least 25% of your home, and you are then able to purchase more until you own the entire house (this is known as ‘staircasing.’)